AlaaHamoudah/dockerized-puppetter/README.md

 # DOCKERIZED PUPPETEER! :whale:

-Foreground:
+Build the images:
+`docker-compose build`

+Run chrome and app services:
-`docker-compose up --build`
+`docker-compose up -d chrome app`

-Background Detached Mode:
+In another tab, run the pusher service
-`docker-compose up -d --build`
+`docker-compose up -d  pusher`

-Once everything is running navigate to: `http://localhost:9222` and enjoy the show!
+Once pusher pushes the notifaction, a pdf file will be printed!